Egyptian, Classical, Ancient Near Eastern Art

 On View: Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

-Egyptian craftsmen began using rock crystal to make small objects such as beads and cosmetic vessels as early as the Predynastic Period.
+Craftsmen began using rock crystal to make small objects, such as beads and cosmetic vessels, as early as the Predynastic Period.
 An extremely hard material, rock crystal resists scratches and abrasions.

 ca. 1844-1759 B.C.E.